abiodunjames/rasa-take-home-excercise/docs/review.md

-A colleague of yours submitted the following code in a change request to be reviewed by you.
-This code will be merged after your review and shipped to users.
-The goal is to create a micro service with an HTTP API that allows employees to request vacation days.
-This API should forward a request to a number of internal human resource APIs to manage vacation days and convert the incoming JSON payload to XML (the HR systems are legacy systems...).

 If you want to run the code locally, make sure to run python 3 and install:
 _Python Recommended: Execute in an isolated (virtual) environment.
 Tools: venv, pipenv_